eugeniozoni/My_website/content/courses/_index.md

 ## Tutorials

 Here you will find some basic codes to customize your data.
-This section is intended as a **cheat sheet** for basic R functions which I think are of interest when approaching R for this first time to prepare your data before ready for processing.
+This section is intended as a **cheat sheet** for basic R functions which I think are of interest when approaching R for the first time to prepare your data before ready for processing.

 ## This Website